mathworks-robotics/obstacle-avoidance-using-camera/README.md

 # Obstacle Avoidance with Camera Sensor using Simulink

 This submission contains the implementation of [optical flow algorithm](https://www.mathworks.com/help/vision/ref/opticalflow.html) for obstacle avoidance.
-Here, the drone to traverses through a [Simulink<sup>:registered:</sup> 3D Animation](https://www.mathworks.com/products/3d-animation.html) arena using optical flow algorithm calculated using the drone's front view camera.
+Here, the drone to traverses through a [Simulink&reg; 3D Animation](https://www.mathworks.com/products/3d-animation.html) arena using optical flow algorithm calculated using the drone's front view camera.
 This model aims at helping you to get started to use computer vision along with control systems in your ground/aerial robots.
 Using this model, you can get your UAV/UGV to avoid obstacles using the front-facing (bird's eye view) vision data of the vehicle.